ccmelvin/resume/README.md

 - Delivered a high-impact presentation for 5-7 key investors that contributed to landing critical seed funding

 - Coordinate with Backend, and product teams on best approaches to create new, maintainable, and reusable cross-product features.
-As a result 3 major products updates have been completed on time and on budget.
+As a result, 3 major products updates have been completed on time and on budget.

 ---

-## Interproj Servicos de Projetos - São Paulo, Brazil - ( August 2005 - April 2017)
+## Interproj Serviços de Projetos - São Paulo, Brazil - (August 2005 - April 2017)

 ### **MAINFRAME DEVELOPER**